Sumptuary law: Scotland

 One of the earliest known Scottish sumptuary regulations was passed in 1429 during the reign of James I of Scotland.
 The text, written in Old Scots, preserves some medieval legal terminology related to textiles, limiting silk, some types of furs (pine martens, beech martens) and other items to men of certain social ranks like knight, lord, burgess, and their families.
 As with the laws of Henry V of England in 1420, silver plating was reserved for the spurs of knights and the apparel of barons or higher ranking persons.
 Metalsmiths caught violating these laws would be punished by death and all their lands and goods forfeit.
 Embroidery and pearls were also restricted.
 Yeomen and commoners could not wear colored clothes longer than the knee.
 The poke sleeve that narrowed at the wrist were allowed for sentinel yeomen who lived in their lord's house and rode with the gentlemen.
 Commoners' wives could not wear long-tail hoods or side-necked hoods, poked sleeves, or caps made from rich textiles like Lawn cloth or Rheims (fine linen).

+John Knox criticised the appearance of the gentlewomen of Mary, Queen of Scots during Parliament in 1563 as a "stinking pride of women" and wrote that preachers denounced the "taregetting of their taillies" (apparently the embellishment of their costumes).
+There were calls for reform by sumptuary law "for order to be taken for apparel".
+In November 1581, Parliament made an act against the excess of "coistlie cleithing" which was intended to prevent those of "mean estate" counterfeiting the courtly fashion for gold embroidery and imported luxury fabrics.
+It was hoped the act would promote manufacture at home.
+It was renewed in 1595 and 1612.